anoma/anoma/docs/src/explore/prototypes/README.md

 Once the goals of the prototype have been completed, we can assess if we'd like to advance the prototype to a development version.

 In order to advance a prototype, in general we'll want to:
-- review & clean-up the code for lint, format and best practices
+- review & clean up the code for lint, format and best practices
 - enable common Rust lints
 - review any new dependencies
 - add docs for any public interface (internally public too)